Pollution threat to our children from London Plan

 Donate to my fundraising to take the London Plan to judicial review here

-On 16th of December 2020, Philip Barlow, the assistant coroner at Southwark Coroners Court concluded in a landmark ruling that exposure to air pollution was a cause of 9-year old Ella Adu-Kissi-Debrah's death.
+On 16th of December 2020, Philip Barlow, the assistant coroner at Southwark Coroners Court concluded in a landmark ruling that exposure to air pollution was a major contributing factor to the death of 9-year old Ella Adu-Kissi-Debrah.
 Ella lived near the South Circular Road in Lewisham and died in 2013 after having been admitted to hospital on numerous occasions over the previous three years

 The Mayor of London responded to Mr Barlow’s conclusion, stating that “tackling the scourge of air pollution is a priority”.
 This is inconsistent, to say the least, given that Mr Khan explicitly removed air quality as a constraint on the amount of residential development permissable on sites in boroughs across London in the soon-to-be-published London Plan.